Comprimario Tenor Florindo Andreolli

 BD: Do you also sing recitals?

-FA: In the last recital I did, I sang well-known famous tenor arias from Mefistofele, Werther, Fanciulla del West, as well as a duet from L'Amico Fritz and some Neopolitan songs.
+Andreolli: In the last recital I did, I sang well-known famous tenor arias from Mefistofele, Werther, Fanciulla del West, as well as a duet from L'Amico Fritz and some Neapolitan songs.

 BD: That's just a standard recital.
 Is the audience surprised to find a comprimario singer doing these arias?